zedle/gtnh_vacuum_reactor/README.md

 `COOLING_CELL_DEPLETED_THRESHOLD = 0.95` - the % of a coolant cell that has to be used in order for the program to recognize it as depleted.
 It should be modified for cells smaller than 360k.
 It is ill-advised to run with cells smaller than 360k.

-`MAX_REACTOR_OPERATING_HEAT_PCT = 0.5` - the reactor chamber heat threshold at which the reactor will be automatically disabled.
-No real reason to change it, unless you're trying out MOX stuff (which you shouldn't with the current script).
+`MAX_REACTOR_OPERATING_HEAT_PCT = 0.5` - the reactor chamber heat threshold at which non-MOX reactors will be automatically disabled.
+This is ignored for MOX reactors, which use a separate heat window.

+There are additional MOX-related constants defined in the script for advanced users:

+`MOX_MODE` - when enabled and MOX fuel rods are detected in a reactor, MOX-specific handling is used (automatic preheat and a narrow operating heat window).
+When disabled, MOX reactors are treated like normal ones and will be shut down at `MAX_REACTOR_OPERATING_HEAT_PCT`.

+`MOX_MIN_OPERATING_HEAT_PCT`, `MOX_MAX_OPERATING_HEAT_PCT`, `MOX_TARGET_HEAT_PCT` - lower/upper bounds and target for the reactor core temperature (relative to max heat) when running MOX designs.
+The controller will automatically ramp MOX reactors to approximately the target and will only keep them online while their core temperature stays within the configured window.

-Modifying other constants is ill-advised and should only be done by advanced users.
+Modifying these and other constants is ill-advised and should only be done by advanced users who understand GTNH reactor mechanics.

 ### Reactor setup